• Phone: +255 713 550 312

 Furniture & Equipment

-• Student desks and chairs for all students
+• Student desks and chairs for all

 • Teacher tables and chairs